-To avoid all these, the checkpoint should be triggered whenever a given time has elapsed, for example roughly every 5 min.
+To avoid all this, the checkpoint should be triggered whenever a given time has elapsed, e.g., roughly every 5 minutes.
 This scenario is represented by Test 2 checkpointing.
-Results are presented in Figures 14, 15, and 16.
-Here, because longer executions imply more checkpoints taken

-(with 5 min periodicity), the serial checkpoint now increasingly stretches the total execution time of the application (up to 70% more, broadly), whereas the overhead introduced by the concurrent checkpoint always remains very low.
+Results are presented in Figures 12, 14 and 16.
+Here, since longer executions imply more checkpoints taken (with 5 minute periodicity), the serial checkpoint now increasingly stretches the total execution time of the application (up to 70% more, broadly), while the overhead introduced by the concurrent checkpoint always remains very low.

-So, to applications that need frequent checkpoints, given their longer total execution time and larger working set size, the concurrent checkpoint is a very effective alternative.
-Furthermore, given that all approaches described in the literature are serial in nature, their performance would always be much worse than our new proposal, added to the fact that they also lack on transparency and completeness, namely (i) either imposing the usage of an API, (ii) requiring extension of class code by programmers, or (iii) not supporting multithreaded and cooperative synchronized applications.
+So, to applications that need frequent checkpoint, given their longer total execution time and larger working set size, the concurrent checkpoint is a very effective alternative.
+Furthermore, given that all approaches described in the literature are serial in nature, their performance would always be much worse than our new proposal, added to the fact that they also lack on transparency and completeness, namely: i) either imposing the usage of an API, or ii) requiring extension of class code by programmers, or iii) not supporting multithreaded and cooperative, synchronized applications.